Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 • duct or packing tape

-making a paper mache volcanoGetting Started
+making a paper mache volcanoBuilding the Base

 To make the volcano cut a square piece of cardboard for a base, I used the bottom of a pizza box.
 The bigger the base the less steep your volcano will be.